 Figure 1: A schematic representation of the real-time gaze tracking system that is presented in this paper.

-Scleral search coil methods are very uncomfortable for the user but provides highly accurate data, up to about 5-10 arc-seconds over a 5° range (Young & Sheena, 1975).
-In contrast, video-based oculography uses video cameras to track distinguishable features that are already present in the eye (i.e., pupil, corneal reflections from a proximal light source).

-We provide a fully implementable system with a open-source software library.

-This system enables unrestrained gaze estimation in realtime.

-It is universal for hardware types.

-It employs a more robust head calibration procedure.
-That is, it approximates field-of-view rather than employs the movement during central fixation procedure.

-It has already been successfully implemented in three independent locations with different hardware.

-It has been used for a wide range of applications: experimental, human-computer applications, augmented reality

-We provide evaluations for future improvements and script examples for experimentation.

-Evaluation results that can be generalized for a wide range of possible experimental scenarios.

-We have developed accompanying libraries for experiment development and data conversion]]

-This library can directly control the visual display by current gaze estimates, ensuring greater accuracy in the rendering of visual presentations, specified in terms of gaze coordinates.

 System description

 Commercial systems for eyetracking are not designed to track unrestrained gaze over a large field of view.
 Therefore, most experiments are conducted in a head-restrained setting.
 To track gaze in a 3d world coordinate system, it is necessary to track both head and eye movements.
 Hardware systems for body motion tracking are commercially available but do not integrate easily with commercial eyetracking systems. libGaze is a software library that coordinates the data from eyetracking and bodytracking hardware as well as contain functions for calibrations and gaze computation in realtime.